hubmapconsortium/ingest-validation-tools/docs/index.md

 - [An Excel file](field-schemas.xlsx) listing all the schemas and their fields is available.
 - For more information, see the [`ingest-validation-tools` repo](https://github.com/hubmapconsortium/ingest-validation-tools#readme).

+In 2023 the HuBMAP Consortium significantly revised and expanded our metadata specifications.
+Some specifications were deprecated, as part of these updates.
+The current and deprecated specifications have been separated below for clarity.

 List of schemas
 - [Current schemas](current)
 - [Deprecated schemas](deprecated)